Fossbergom

-Fossbergom is the administrative centre of Lom Municipality in Innlandet county, Norway.
+Fossbergom or Lom is the administrative centre of Lom Municipality in Innlandet county, Norway.
 The village is located on the south shore of the river Otta, at the north end of the Bøverdal valley.
-The 1.47 km2 village has a population (2021) of 830 and a population density of 571 PD/km2.
+The 1.47 km2 village has a population (2024) of 839 and a population density of 571 PD/km2.
 Fossbergom is the main population centre for the municipality and a large portion of the residents work in the tourism, commerce, and the service sectors.

 Geography

-Bøverdalen, a valley in the western part of Lom, stretches from Fossbergom to the Sogn area in Western Norway.
+Bøverdalen, a valley in the western part of Lom Municipality, stretches from Fossbergom to the Sogn area in Western Norway.
 Fossbergom is situated where the river Bøvra falls over Prestfossen waterfall into the river Otta.